bell-bot/MLP_Group_Project/src/Data/README.md

 - `TEDLIUM_SET`: str
   - The type of dataset the audio sample/segment (or more specifically the audio file) exists in
   - It can be one of the four values: Train vs Dev vs Test vs None
   - Currently, it is not used as it is not possible to work with all the TED data.
-Working with our subset, we will ensure we work on Train and Dev data (ideally), split up into our own train, valid, test split.
+Working with our subset, we will ensure we work on Train and Dev data (ideally), split up into our own train, valid, test.
 - `MSWC_AudioID`: str
   - The audio id of the keyword recording from MSWC chosen to link with a TED audio segment.
   - It is be used to load the audio from MSWC dataset.